Cirrus Gateway Documentation

 • For a single service, you may have different dev, test, and production instances where you want to share the same API key and secret.

-• You may wish to have the same unique identifier for all users - Both Facebook and LinkedIn generate a unique identifier which are tied to a particular API integration, similar to an eduPersonTargetedID.
+• You may wish to have the same unique identifier for all users - LinkedIn generates a unique identifier which is tied to a particular API integration, similar to an eduPersonTargetedID.

 • Administratively, you may want to centralize the number of developer accounts used to manage API keys and secrets, in doing so you may have a consolidated number of key-secret pairs.